 The UK already had certain provisions in place (in relation to anti-terrorism measures) when the first EU Directive on Money Laundering was adopted in 1991.
 This was transposed in 1993 into UK Money Laundering Regulations, which have subsequently been revised and amended.

-The Fourth European Money Laundering Directive was adopted in May 2015 and this has been implemented in the UK by Regulations which came into effect on 26 June 2017
+The Fifth EU Money Laundering Directive was adopted in April 2018 and has been implemented into the UK by Regulations which came into effect on 10 January 2020.